 According to the annual report of the International Telecommunication Union (ITU), in 2017 the number of households using television in Armenia was 798,000, that is 96 percent of the population, meaning everyone who has a TV set uses this free service.

 In addition to the state multiplex, there was also a plan to create a private or commercial one.
 However, the competition has not been held for the second year due to the lack of applications.
 According to the heads of regional channels, impractical conditions are purposely prescribed in the law to prevent attempts to get into a private multiplex, among them the high cost and a mandatory full coverage.
 Thus, the transition to digital broadcasting by large national broadcasters was fairly smooth and without much loss.
 Almost everyone who sought to get into the multiplex entered it.
 This can be explained by the fact that these channels are controlled either by political parties or representatives of big business.
 Television channels broadcast in the republic in three ways: via terrestrial broadcasting (channels in the multiplex), via Internet broadcasting, and via cable broadcasting.
-The ratings of the leading channels of the republic according to data for January 2018 were as follows: 1. Արմենիա TV (Armenia TV); 2. Շանթ (Shant TV); 3. Հայաստանի Հանրային հեռուստաընկերություն (Public Television of Armenia); 4.
-ATV; 5. Կենտրոն (Kentron TV).
+The ratings of the leading channels of the republic according to data for July 2019 were as follows: 1. Արմենիա TV (Armenia TV); 2. Շանթ (Shant TV); 3.
+ATV; 4. Հայաստանի Հանրային հեռուստաընկերություն (Public Television of Armenia); 5. Կենտրոն (Kentron TV).

 Practically all Internet providers in Armenia offer users cable TV services in the general package.
 This is one of the actively developing segments of the television market.
 It is difficult to determine the exact number of cable television users in view of the absence of statistical data from providers.
 The cost of the package Internet + major international and Armenian channels is about US$15.